Genmab A/S (NASDAQ:GMAB) Shares Gap Down – Should You Sell?

-GMAB has been the topic of several recent analyst reports.
-William Blair upgraded shares of Genmab A/S from a “market perform” rating to an “outperform” rating in a research report on Tuesday, March 11th.
-BNP Paribas raised shares of Genmab A/S from a “strong sell” rating to a “hold” rating in a research report on Tuesday, February 11th.
-Leerink Partners raised shares of Genmab A/S from a “market perform” rating to an “outperform” rating and set a $27.00 target price for the company in a research report on Thursday, February 13th.
-HC Wainwright reaffirmed a “buy” rating and set a $37.00 price objective (down previously from $50.00) on shares of Genmab A/S in a research report on Wednesday, April 9th.
-Finally, Leerink Partnrs raised shares of Genmab A/S from a “hold” rating to a “strong-buy” rating in a research report on Thursday, February 13th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating, eight have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $39.17.
+Several equities research analysts recently issued reports on GMAB shares.
+Sanford C. Bernstein lowered Genmab A/S from a “market perform” rating to an “underperform” rating in a research report on Tuesday, April 1st.
+Leerink Partnrs raised shares of Genmab A/S from a “hold” rating to a “strong-buy” rating in a report on Thursday, February 13th.
+HC Wainwright restated a “buy” rating and issued a $37.00 price target (down from $50.00) on shares of Genmab A/S in a research report on Wednesday, April 9th.
+William Blair raised shares of Genmab A/S from a “market perform” rating to an “outperform” rating in a research report on Tuesday, March 11th.
+Finally, Leerink Partners upgraded shares of Genmab A/S from a “market perform” rating to an “outperform” rating and set a $27.00 price objective on the stock in a research note on Thursday, February 13th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average price target of $39.17.

-Genmab A/S (NASDAQ:GMAB – Get Free Report) last announced its quarterly earnings results on Thursday, May 8th.
-The company reported $0.31 earnings per share for the quarter, beating analysts’ consensus estimates of $0.23 by $0.08.
-Genmab A/S had a net margin of 36.30% and a return on equity of 16.78%.
-The firm had revenue of $715.00 million for the quarter, compared to analyst estimates of $5.17 billion.
-As a group, equities research analysts predict that Genmab A/S will post 1.45 earnings per share for the current fiscal year.
+Genmab A/S (NASDAQ:GMAB – Get Free Report) last issued its earnings results on Thursday, May 8th.
+The company reported $0.31 EPS for the quarter, topping the consensus estimate of $0.23 by $0.08.
+The business had revenue of $715.00 million during the quarter, compared to analysts’ expectations of $5.17 billion.
+Genmab A/S had a return on equity of 16.78% and a net margin of 36.30%.
+On average, research analysts predict that Genmab A/S will post 1.45 EPS for the current fiscal year.

 Institutional Trading of Genmab A/S

-A number of institutional investors have recently made changes to their positions in the business.
-Marotta Asset Management lifted its position in shares of Genmab A/S by 5.8% in the first quarter.
-Marotta Asset Management now owns 13,532 shares of the company’s stock worth $265,000 after purchasing an additional 739 shares in the last quarter.
-China Universal Asset Management Co.
-Ltd. grew its stake in shares of Genmab A/S by 10.3% in the fourth quarter.
-China Universal Asset Management Co.
-Ltd. now owns 8,891 shares of the company’s stock valued at $186,000 after acquiring an additional 827 shares in the last quarter.
-Gallacher Capital Management LLC lifted its holdings in shares of Genmab A/S by 6.8% in the first quarter.
-Gallacher Capital Management LLC now owns 14,346 shares of the company’s stock worth $281,000 after acquiring an additional 915 shares during the last quarter.
-EverSource Wealth Advisors LLC raised its holdings in Genmab A/S by 295.3% in the 4th quarter.
-EverSource Wealth Advisors LLC now owns 1,257 shares of the company’s stock valued at $26,000 after buying an additional 939 shares during the last quarter.
-Finally, Lindbrook Capital LLC raised its holdings in Genmab A/S by 105.4% in the 4th quarter.
-Lindbrook Capital LLC now owns 1,851 shares of the company’s stock valued at $39,000 after buying an additional 950 shares during the last quarter.
-Institutional investors own 7.07% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Rhumbline Advisers grew its position in Genmab A/S by 3.2% during the first quarter.
+Rhumbline Advisers now owns 16,956 shares of the company’s stock valued at $332,000 after purchasing an additional 532 shares in the last quarter.
+Foresight Group Ltd Liability Partnership acquired a new stake in shares of Genmab A/S during the 1st quarter valued at $954,000.
+Scientech Research LLC grew its holdings in shares of Genmab A/S by 209.5% during the 1st quarter.
+Scientech Research LLC now owns 34,611 shares of the company’s stock valued at $678,000 after acquiring an additional 23,428 shares in the last quarter.
+Cubist Systematic Strategies LLC increased its stake in shares of Genmab A/S by 112.4% in the first quarter.
+Cubist Systematic Strategies LLC now owns 1,258,143 shares of the company’s stock worth $24,634,000 after acquiring an additional 665,893 shares during the last quarter.
+Finally, Graham Capital Management L.P. increased its stake in shares of Genmab A/S by 28.9% in the first quarter.
+Graham Capital Management L.P. now owns 71,452 shares of the company’s stock worth $1,399,000 after acquiring an additional 16,035 shares during the last quarter.
+7.07% of the stock is owned by hedge funds and other institutional investors.

 Genmab A/S Company Profile